srijan-paul/AveTS/doc/types.md

 func getDogAge(dog: Doggy)
   return dog.ages
 ```
-if you look closely, we mispelled the property 'age' on interface dog as 'ages'.
+if you look closely, we mispelled the property 'age' on record dog as 'ages'.
 Javascript again, would never complain and would happily return undefined leaving us to work with it.

 Ave catches this at compile time, and throws the following error: